 Using a Will is a popular way of giving money to charitable causes.
 The gift to a charity falls outside your estate for the purposes of inheritance tax.

 There are various advantages to this type of arrangement.
 The gift from the Will is usually larger than the average day-to-day donations a charity would receive.
-It potentially saves part of the amount the taxman would receive via Inheritance Tax from an estate that is chargeable.
+It potentially saves part of the amount HMRC would receive via Inheritance Tax from an estate that is chargeable.

 Finally, and as a change instigated from April 2012, if a minimum 10% of the net estate (after deducting debts, liabilities, reliefs, exemptions and the nil-rate band) is given to a qualifying charity, the tax charge rate (for inheritance tax) to the balance of your estate could fall from 40% to 36%.
 This can be a very useful way of reducing the overall tax charge position to the estate.
 Careful financial planning is likely to be needed for this and more information can be viewed at the HMRC website.